B Visa: What is it? What can you do with it?

 Pleasure, Tourism, Medical Treatment Visitor Visa – B-2

-If you are looking to travel to the U.S. to visit friends or family this holiday season, the B-2 visa is likely the one for you!
+If you are looking to travel to the U.S. to visit friends or family, the B-2 visa is likely the one for you!
 This visa may be used for recreational activities such as tourism; visiting with friends or relatives; medical treatment; participation in social events; participation in unpaid amateur contests; or enrollment in short, recreational course of study (not for credit towards a degree).

 Business Visitor Visa – B-1